 The hierarchy vs. fairness framework is an attempt to classify the world into two major spectra: a hierarchical, authoritarian worldview (R1) and a cooperative, collaborative, egalitarian one (R2).

 The former tends to be the value system associated with the right wing on the political spectrum (conservatives, Libertarians, the alt-Right, and so on), while the latter is associated with Progressives and liberals.

-Many scholars and knowledgable folk have written about this pervasive dimension of hierarchy vs. fairness, from Teri Kanefield to George Lakoff to Max Weber to fields as diverse as organizational psychology, behavioral economics, and evolutionary biology — to name a few.
+Many scholars and knowledgable folk have written about this pervasive dimension of hierarchy vs. equality, from Teri Kanefield to George Lakoff to Max Weber to fields as diverse as organizational psychology, behavioral economics, and evolutionary biology — to name a few.
 The conflict between these two major modes of organizing society has raged since the dawn of recorded history, and rages still.